takefumi-yoshii/vuex-aggregate/README.md

 # Usage

-Wrap your mutations and actions with unique namespace by vuex-aggregate provided APIs.
+Wrap your module parts with unique namespace by vuex-aggregate provided APIs.
-`fromMutations` is for mutations, `fromActions` is for actions, `fromGetters` is for getters.
+`fromState` is for state,`fromMutations` is for mutations,`fromActions` is for actions,`fromGetters` is for getters.
 `namespace` must to be match modulename.

 ```javascript